RAN Digital Twin#

 The proper association of materials to the scene geometry plays a key role in producing a realistic representation of the radio environment.
 Currently, materials can be assigned to each building and to the terrain as a whole.
 To do so,

-we can select the building we want to edit using either the stage view or the viewport and then proceed to alter the field Building under Building Materials for maps that do not contain segmented buildings data and the fields
+we can select the exterior part of a building we want to edit using either the stage view or the viewport, and then proceed to alter the Surface Materials fields in the property widget; we can similarly select the building in the stage view and edit the Surface Materials field for the interior part of the building.

-similarly, for the terrain, we can select the ground_plane asset in the stage view and then modify the Ground Plane Material field from the property widget.
+For the terrain, we can select the Ground Plane asset in the Stage view and then modify the Surface Materials field in the Property widget.

-For the buildings, it is also possible to batch assign a given material to the whole map by selecting World/buildings in the stage widget.
+For the buildings, it is also possible to batch assign a given material to the entire map by selecting /World/buildings in the stage widget.

-With a similar procedure and interface, we can also assign two other important properties:
+With a similar procedure and interface, we can also assign :

 Enable RF: this flag indicates whether the mesh or meshes representing